 Cynthia Franklin, Ph.D., is the Director of External Relations and is the Stiernberg/Spencer Family Professor in Mental Health in the Steve Hicks School of Social Work.
-Franklin also holds a courtesy appointment in the Department of Psychiatry at the Dell Medical School and faculty fellowships at the Humanities Institute and the Meadows Center for Preventing Educational Risk in the Department of Special Education.
+Franklin holds a courtesy appointment in the Department of Psychiatry at the Dell Medical School.
+She recently finished serving as Interim Dean for Academic Affairs and is also the former Associate Dean for Doctoral Education.

 Franklin was recognized in 2023 as one of the top 30 faculty members at UT Austin in social sciences and humanities by Research.com.
 In 2019, Franklin was named as one of the 100 most influential contemporary social work faculty in recognition of the impact her more than 200 publications have had on the field.
 Franklin was honored with the Gary Lee Shaffer award for academic contributions to the field of school social work and was also inducted into the American Academy of Social Work and Social Welfare.